Aaronik/medical-api/README.md

 * Create a mysql instance somewhere
 * Populate the following environment variables:
+  * `PORT`: What port the GQL server should listen on
   * `DB_HOST`: the database hostname (for use with the `-h` flag for the `mysql-client` program)
   * `DB_USER`: the user
   * `DB_PASSWORD`: the password